 In this comparative analysis, we’ll look at both robo-advisors’ features, management, fees, and customer experience to see how they stack up.

 Some companies require investors to maintain a minimum amount in their account in order to use their robo-advisors.

-In this regard, Betterment does a better job, especially for people who are just starting out on their investment journey.
+In this regard, Betterment does a slightly better job for people who are just starting out on their investment journey.

-This minimum is lower than those required by some of the large investment companies and banks (e.g., Charles Schwab and TD Ameritrade), but may still present a barrier to new investors.
-Ally may be beyond the reach of these consumers.
+With that said though, Ally’s minimum is much lower than those required by some of the large investment companies and banks (e.g., Charles Schwab and TD Ameritrade).

 Ally and Betterment both offer the usual array of account types.